Reviews You Can Rely On

 Credit: Jenna Ammerman

-The only quick button on this model is a “+30 Seconds” button, and it will automatically start the machine after being pressed.
-Finally, we looked at the effectiveness of the preset buttons, particularly the “Popcorn” and “Potato” buttons.
-The LG did better popping popcorn than baking the potato.
+The only quick button on this model is a “+30 Seconds” button, which automatically starts the machine when pressed.
+Finally, we examined the effectiveness of the preset buttons, specifically the “Popcorn” and “Potato” buttons.
+The LG did better popping popcorn than baking a potato.
 We ranked the popcorn produced as being third in our taste test, with no trace of a burnt taste.
 It also didn't leave too many kernels unpopped — about 30 by our count.

 The potato was about average, mainly due to the fact that there was no notification and pause to flip it.
 The bottom and left side were a little overcooked, but the average temperature variation was small, about 6°F. The potato quality would be drastically improved by manually stopping and flipping it at the halfway point, but that would somewhat defeat the purpose of an automatic potato preset.